Skip to content

 A Eurasian beaver perched by the water | © National Trust Images / Nick Upton

 For several years, we have been working on a project to reintroduce Eurasian beavers at Little Sea in Studland, Dorset.
-Although beavers appeared in the lake in early 2024, whether by natural dispersal or an illegal release, we are still working to gain a government licence to release more and establish a viable population.
+Although beavers appeared in the lake in early 2024, whether by natural dispersal or an illegal release, our aim is to gain a government licence to release more and establish a viable population.
 Beaver activity can increase biodiversity by providing habitats for a wide range of species including fish, amphibians, mammals, water-loving plants and insects.

 Why restore beavers to Purbeck?